VEP offers two types of services:

 VEP enables interoperability through its RESTful interface based on the DMTF's Cloud Infrastructure Management Interface (CIMI) standard.
 The CIMI model defines a framework for the application life cycle management on a Cloud provider infrastructure, with applications generated from an Open Virtualization Format (OVF) document.
 VEP extends the CIMI API to support the deployment of applications under SLA terms.

 VEP RESTful interface allows Cloud administrators to manage and control numerous aspect of the service offering.
 For VM scheduling to work properly, the data centre topology information is desired in VEP.
 The software has a simple and intuitive interface to allow administrators input topology information about their data centre.
 This interface also permits the administrator to selectively permit hosts to be managed via the VEP software.
 VEP never schedules a VM on a host not permitted for use by the administrator.

-An Installation Guide and a User Guide is available at the VEP project site.
+An Installation Guide and a User Guide is availabe at the VEP project site.

 The VEP team is working hard to make VEP an even better system; the Openstack support is around the corner.
-So stay tuned for the the next releases.
+Stay tuned for the the next releases.